An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Outline of Integration Schemes

-A different class of integration methods that have gained attention over recent years is based on the fact that the relativistic equations of motion in a constant but arbitrary electromagnetic field can be solved exactly in the particle's proper time $\tau$.
-The difficulty then arises in determining the proper time step size $\Delta \tau$ for a given $\Delta t$ in the simulation frame of reference.
-This requires solving an implicit equation.
-P\'etri \cite{Petri:2020} presents a method that solves the equations of motion exactly using the proper time and then uses Newton-Raphson's method to solve the implicit time equation up to some predetermined precision.
-His solution involves transforming into a frame in which the electric and magnetic fields are parallel.
-The method of P\'etri et al can be considered exact up to machine precision in the case that the fields are constant.
-Li et al \cite{Li:2021} provide a simpler formulation of the exact integrator using the covariant form of the equations of motion.
-Gordon \& Hafizi \cite{Gordon:2021} present a somewhat more elegant solution based using Pauli matrices making use of the structure of the Lorentz group $\mathsf{SO}(3,1)$.
+For a given simulation time step $\Delta t$, equation (\ref{eq_proper_time}) defines an implicit relation for the proper time step $\Delta \tau$.
+Li et al \cite{Li:2021} propose to solve this numerically using a root-finding algorithm such as Newton-Raphson.
+An alternative scheme is given, where equation (\ref{eq_exact_u}) is used as a leapfrog step together with a position update that assumes a constant velocity.
+Gordon \& Hafizi \cite{Gordon:2021} present a somewhat more elegant derivation for the velocity update using Pauli matrices and making use of the structure of the Lorentz group $\mathsf{SO}(3,1)$.
 Their update of the four-velocity is exact for constant fields but uses a leap-frog method to update the position.
 The main focus of the Gordon \& Hafizi pusher is the solution of the trajectory in proper time.
-They suggest using a second-order interpolation to solve for the proper time step $\Delta \tau$.
-In contrast, Zhou and Zhang \cite{Zhou:2024} solve the equations of motion in the particle's rest frame using a second-order central difference scheme that is solved in a manner similar to the Boris scheme.
+They suggest using a second-order approximation of equation (\ref{eq_proper_time}) for the proper time step $\Delta \tau$.
+In contrast, Zhou and Zhang \cite{Zhou:2024} solve the equations of motion (\ref{eq_exact_x}) and (\ref{eq_exact_u}) using a second-order central difference scheme that is solved in a manner similar to the Boris scheme.
 Thus, while integrating the orbit in proper time, their scheme is at most second order.
 The interpolation of the time step is then carried out using Newton-Raphson's method.
 An optimal region is given such that Newton-Raphson's method is guaranteed to converge.
 Another integration scheme using the particle's proper time $\tau$ to calculate an exact solution, presented by Decyk et al \cite{Decyk:2023} is only mentioned here, as it is generally outperformed by the simpler and earlier integrator presented in \cite{Li:2021}.
 More recently, a Lorentz invariant, volume and energy preserving scheme, VELPA was proposed \cite{RuiliZhang:2024}.
 However, this scheme is not suitable as a general purpose scheme since it was specifically developed for the strong magnetic field regime $c |\mathbf{B}| \gg |\mathbf{E}|$.
 In addition, the solution is expressed in terms of proper time only and does not contain a prescription on how to map a given simulation time step $\Delta t$ to proper time $\Delta \tau$.